janklab/SLF4M/README.md

 The API is simple enough that you can get up and running with it quickly, or even use it casually in scripts, but it’s flexible and powerful enough to be useful for larger systems.

-(The `dispstr` part is mostly optional; you don't have to learn it in order to use SLF4M logging.)
+(The `dispstr` part is optional; you don't have to learn it in order to use SLF4M logging.)

 ![SLF4M screenshot showing log output and configuration GUI](doc/SLF4M-configurator-screenshot-scaled.png)

 ## Usage

 To install, unzip the distribution somewhere, and add its `Mcode/` directory to your Matlab path.

-In your Matlab program:

-* Call `logger.initSLF4M()` to initialize SLF4M.
-This needs to be done before any logging calls are made.
-* Call `logger.Log4jConfigurator.configureBasicConsoleLogging()`
-to set up basic logging.
-This will write log output to the Matlab console.

 The logging functions are in the `+logger` package.
-Call them from within your Matlab code.
-In order of logging level, they are:
+Call them from within your Matlab code to emit log messages.
+In order of descending severity of logging level, they are:

 * logger.error()
 * logger.warn()